 The use of development contributions clearly identifies the costs of growth to developers.
 This improves developers' ability to hold the council to account for this expenditure.
-If solely part of general rates funded expenditure, there would be less transparency and hence less scrutiny of the council's capital expenditure.
-There would also be less certainty on the level of infrastructure investment to be provided by the council.
+If solely part of general rates funded expenditure there would be less transparency and hence less scrutiny.